Top Ivy League Schools: Harvard or Yale? main image

 Fees and funding

-We’re really talking elite institutions here.
-Both Harvard and Yale are firm fixtures at the top of the QS World University Rankings.
-Harvard, ranked third in the world, is pretty much unbeatable on most of the indicators used to create the rankings.
-It’s actually the top-rated university in both of QS’s huge global surveys of academics and graduate employers.
-Yale is ranked ninth by academics and seventh by employers.
+When comparing Ivy League schools, both Harvard and Yale are firm fixtures at the top of the QS World University Rankings.
+Harvard is pretty much unbeatable on most of the indicators used to create the rankings, performing particularly well in QS’s huge global surveys of academics and graduate employers.

-As well as having one of the world’s strongest international reputations, Harvard also scores very well on the indicator for research citations per faculty member, ranked eighth in the world on this measure.
-Yale is 190th for research citations – not quite as influential as Harvard, but still very much part of a leading group of universities.
+As well as having one of the world’s strongest international reputations, Harvard also scores very well on the indicator for research citations per faculty member.
+Yale is less influential for research citations – not quite as influential as Harvard, but still very much part of a leading group of universities.

 Harvard University